qtumproject/documents/en/OfflineStaking.md

 ![2  Super Staker Setup](https://user-images.githubusercontent.com/29760787/85331902-fc5fe280-b4a4-11ea-9506-84bfc0ecd6d5.jpg)

-To operate as a Super Staker, the wallet must be able to check arbitrary addresses (address index), have logs enabled for smart contract operations(log events), be enabled for staking and the single parameter `-superstaking=true` sets these three parameters.
-The first time launching with `-superstaking=true` the wallet will rescan the blockchain to rebuild the database to add the address index and log events.
+To operate as a Super Staker, the wallet must be able to check arbitrary addresses (address index), have logs enabled for smart contract operations(log events), be enabled for staking and the single parameter `-superstaking` sets these three parameters.
+The first time launching with `-superstaking` the wallet will rescan the blockchain to rebuild the database to add the address index and log events.

 Next, the wallet will prompt to be restarted as a Super Staker using Settings – Options – Enable super staking and OK to restart the wallet.